adobe-rnd/mystique-cli/README.md

 - **Rollback Support**: Includes functionality to revert changes if needed.
 - **API Compatibility**: Works seamlessly with both Azure OpenAI and OpenAI API configurations.

-## Building and Publishing to PyPI

-To build and publish the package to PyPI using Poetry and an API token, follow these steps:

-1. Ensure you have Poetry installed.
-If not, install it by following the instructions at [Poetry's official website](https://python-poetry.org/docs/#installation).

-2. Configure Poetry to use your PyPI token:
-    ```bash
-    poetry config pypi-token.pypi <your-pypi-token>
-    ```

-3. Build and publish the package to PyPI:
-    ```bash
-    poetry publish --build
-    ```

-Replace the placeholder values with your actual API keys and endpoints.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request to suggest improvements or report bugs.